robertorcosta/azure-docs.pt-br/articles/application-gateway/application-gateway-ilb-arm.md

 Essa etapa atribui o objeto de sub-rede à variável $subnet para as próximas etapas.

-## <a name="create-an-application-gateway-configuration-object"></a>Criar um objeto de configuração do gateway de aplicativo
+## <a name="create-an-application-gateway-configuration-object"></a>Criar um objeto de configuração do gateway do aplicativo

 ### <a name="step-1"></a>Etapa 1